JulianWong310/Julian-Carry-Dynamics/2026-04-15-julian-carry-dynamics/discovery_story.md

 During this process, he made another discovery: all numbers ending in 0, 1, 5, or 6 share similar properties.
 He explained: because these numbers when multiplied by themselves keep the same last digit, their "tails" remain stable across their powers.
 Based on this, I assisted him in formalizing the proof and naming for this expansion as well.

 Given his young age, I listened to his dictation and typed for him, attempting to "translate" his insights into professional academic terminology.

-Over two days, Julian completed the first draft of his first math paper.
+After a week of dedicated effort, Julian completed the first draft of his first math paper.
 Yet, his curiosity didn't stop there.
 He began raising deeper questions: What happens if we add two Recurstable Numbers together?
 Is there a universal law hidden within?
 And if the terminal digits are unstable, can we still find a pattern of order?
-I told him: "Mama will be right there with you to discover these laws, one by one."
+Driven by these new inquiries, Julian has already turned his attention to the study of $11^n$ and $3^n$ with renewed excitement.

 I've observed that Julian prefers to evolve mathematical processes entirely in his mind rather than on paper.
 When asked about his inspiration, he said these patterns just "flash" into his mind.
 The mathematical intuition he displays gives me a profound sense of responsibility; I know I must work twice as hard to guide his growth.